Learn - Discover

 Discover

 Discover is a single-page tour of the most-loved community work in Essential Budget.
-It pulls the top community themes, icon sets, and individual icons by like count over four rolling windows (today, this week, this month, this year) and lays them out in three labeled groups so you can scan all of it in one place.
+It gathers the top community themes, icon sets, and individual icons by like count into three labeled groups, so you can scan all of it in one place and jump to anything worth installing.

-This page covers where Discover lives, how its sections are ranked, what tapping a card does, and what is intentionally not on Discover.
-The mechanics for installing, liking, bookmarking, and downloading themes and icon sets live on Themes and Icons; Discover hands off to that page once you find something you want.
+This page covers where Discover lives, what its groups show, how the ranking works, and what tapping a card does.
+The steps for installing, liking, bookmarking, and downloading themes and icon sets live on Themes and Icons; Discover sends you there once you find something you want.

 Where to find it

 Open the hamburger menu in the top corner of any page and tap Discover.
-The entry sits between Icons and Search, with a compass icon.
-The page also has a direct URL at /discover if you prefer to bookmark it.
+The entry sits directly below Icons, with a compass icon.
+The page also has a direct address at /discover if you prefer to bookmark it.

 The Community Content prompt

-The first time you reach Discover, or any other page in the app that shows community work, you see a one-page prompt headed Community Content.
-It explains that themes, icon sets, and public budgets in the app are made by other users, that the app uses automated AI moderation to filter inappropriate material, and that the team does not manually review every contribution.
-A single button labelled I Understand records your acknowledgement and removes the prompt.
+The first time you reach Discover, or any other page in the app that shows community work, you see a one-page notice headed Community Content.
+It explains that the app features content created by other users, and that while AI moderation filters inappropriate material, user-generated content is not verified by Essential Budget.
+A single button labeled I Understand records your acknowledgement and removes the notice.

 What you’ll see